 - Everything you need to know about getting strong.

 - Workout routines for bodyweight AND weight training.

 - How to find the right gym and train properly in one.

-“I want to put on muscle, but not too much” shouldn’t be a big worry for you.
+“I want to put on muscle, but not too much I don’t want to get too bulky, Steve!”

-However, we get this question a LOT, from guys and girls.
-In fact, we get it so much from women, we included it in our top 7 myths of strength training for women.
+In fact, I heard this fear so frequently that I included it in our top 7 myths of strength training for women.
 Mostly, this comment comes from folks who are new to strength training and fitness, which makes sense.

-Here’s the truth: YOU DO NOT GET BULKY WITHOUT TRYING VERY HARD TO DO IT!
-Unless you are training with hypertrophy (increased muscle size) as a focus, have superior genetics, are taking steroids, eating like a horse, and focusing on nothing but muscle size for months/years, you are NOT going to get too bulky.
+Here’s the truth: YOU DO NOT GET BULKY WITHOUT DEVOTING YOUR LIFE TO IT!
+Unless you are training with hypertrophy (increased muscle size) as a focus, have superior genetics, take steroids, eat like a horse, and focus on nothing but muscle size for months/years, you are NOT going to get too bulky.